garrandall/popular-music-data/tracks/promise-jagged-edge.md

   rank: 47
   ranking_list: Billboard Hot 100
   start_date: '2001-05-12'
+release_year: 1997
+runtime: 273600
 ---
 - Nothing is promised to me and you
 So why will we let this thing go
 Baby I promise that I'll stay true
 Don't let nobody say it ain't so